 Johnson Outdoors to Release Fiscal 2022 Fourth Quarter Results on December 9, 2022

-RACINE, Wis., Nov.
-23, 2022 (GLOBE NEWSWIRE) -- JOHNSON OUTDOORS INC. JOUT, a leading global innovator of outdoor recreation equipment and technology, will release financial results for the Fiscal 2022 fourth quarter on Friday, December 9, 2022, before market open that day.
+/EIN News/ -- RACINE, Wis., Nov.
+23, 2022 (GLOBE NEWSWIRE) -- JOHNSON OUTDOORS INC. (Nasdaq: JOUT), a leading global innovator of outdoor recreation equipment and technology, will release financial results for the Fiscal 2022 fourth quarter on Friday, December 9, 2022, before market open that day.
 The Company will host a conference call and audio webcast shortly afterwards at 11:00 a.m.
 Eastern Time to discuss the financial results and provide a Company update.

 A live listen-only webcast of the conference call may be accessed at Johnson Outdoors' home page.
 A replay will be available on the Investor section home page on the Johnson Outdoors' website – www.johnsonoutdoors.com - for 30 days.